 Impairments related to pipeline construction cannot, however, be totally avoided, including temporary closure of paths and access roads.
 Closures are kept to as short as possible and normally last only a few hours.

-Small-scale diversions or cycle path bridges are provided by terranets bw.
+Small-scale diversions are provided by terranets bw.

 Gas and its transmission network are future-proof partners for the successful implementation of the energy transition during the transition phase to renewable energy sources.
 According to sections 1 and 11 of the Energy Industry Act (EnWG), terranets bw is obliged to operate a secure, reliable and powerful gas transmission system and to develop its network in line with demand due to the continually increasing demand for gas shipping capacities in Baden-Württemberg.
 The nationwide coordination of development requirements takes place in the scope of the Network Development Plan Gas (NDP Gas).
 This plan sets out all measures for optimising, strengthening and developing the network in line with demand as well as for guaranteeing the security of supply needed in the next ten years to ensure safe and reliable network operation.
 The measures listed in the NDP Gas are reviewed and confirmed by the Federal Network Agency.
 The measures stated in the NDP Gas are binding and to be implemented in accordance with section 15a of the Energy Industry Act (EnWG).